UltraOS/UltraProtocol/README.md

 - `module/load-at` (unsigned/string, optional, default="anywhere") - specifies the load address for the module or "anywhere"

 Each directive generates a separate `ultra_module_info_attribute`

+### Miscellaneous

+- `identity-map-lower-half` - (bool, optional, default=true) - if set to `true`, identity maps the entire RAM in the lower half.
+More details are provided in the "State After Handoff" section.
+Only applicable for 64-bit higher half kernels.

+- `null-guard` - (bool, optional, default=false) - if set to `true`, the first physical page is not identity mapped to prevent accidental `NULL` accesses.
+Only applicable for 64-bit kernels.

+- `higher-half-exclusive` - (bool, optional, default=false) - if set to `true`, relocates all `address` fields to higher half
+and doesn't provide any identity mappings for lower half.
+Only applicable for 64-bit higher half kernels.

 ---